funplus-sdk/ios-sdk-device/README.md

-# FunPlus SDK Device Utils
+# Device Utils for iOS

 ## Requirements